 Office Soundproofing from Noise Inside Your House

-Dampen equipment that vibrates along with passing music or loud neighbors.
+Dampen equipment that vibrates along with passing music or noisy neighbors.
 This article from Popular Mechanics outlines everything you need to secure (vibration-wise) or build for soundproofing a room.
 These tips are especially helpful for anyone who has to record audio or video at home.

 Soundproofing Home Office to Outside Noise

 Check for any air leaks around the room.
 Sound travels by air, and you can fix most by adding caulk and weatherstripping.
 Adding wall insulation is always helpful, but a big project.

 Add office window soundproofing.
 The biggest reduction in outside noise with the best cost efficiency is window inserts.
 They allow you to block outside noise by installing them in your existing windows (rather than replacing your windows or opening your wall for insulation).
 Indow inserts block up to 70% of outside noise as soon as you press them into place.

 Extra bonus: your home office still has plenty of natural light (as opposed to using sound-blocking curtains) and they help with temperature control to keep you comfortable.

 How do Soundproofing Windows Work?

 Window inserts are made of the best sound absorbing materials.
 They put an extra layer between you and the noise.
 Indow uses acrylic because it absorbs sound better than glass.
 The acrylic is surrounded by compression tubing to create a seal in your window frame.
 This creates a dead air space between the acrylic panel and your window, which also helps stop noise from entering your space.

 Sound-blocking curtains also reduce noise, but not as much as window inserts because they do not create a seal, and they also make your home office very dark.
 Natural light helps our mood, eases stress, and increases productivity.

 Adding window inserts is like adding another pane of glass to your window, but with a better sound absorbing materials and an extra large gap between them.
 Plus, you can remove it at any time with no damage done to your window frames.